Sebastiant1012/Pokedex-Mania/README.md

 # Pokedex-Mania
-Pokedex App Like, Made with React, utilizing the PokeApi
+Pokedex App Like, Made with React, consuming the Poke-Api